Detailed information about the 100 most recent patent applications.

 ⚠ Filing a Notice of Appeal shows limited benefit.
 Consider other strategies like interviews or amendments before appealing.

-On average, applications examined by SCHLIENTZ, LEAH H receive 2.42 office actions before reaching final disposition.
-This places the examiner in the 83% percentile for office actions issued.
-This examiner issues more office actions than most examiners, which may indicate thorough examination or difficulty in reaching agreement with applicants.
+On average, applications examined by SCHLIENTZ, LEAH H receive 2.52 office actions before reaching final disposition.
+This places the examiner in the 73% percentile for office actions issued.
+This examiner issues a slightly above-average number of office actions.

 Quayle Actions: This examiner issues Ex Parte Quayle actions in 0.0% of allowed cases (in the 1% percentile).
 This examiner rarely issues Quayle actions compared to other examiners.
 Allowances typically come directly without a separate action for formal matters.